 What to Know About Saving for Retirement

-Some people cannot wait to retire.
-Do you think that you are prepared?
 Getting ready for retirement means putting sufficient money aside so that you can continue to live comfortably.
+A financial advisor can help with this.
 On average, people live 20 years after retiring.
 You want those years to be stress free and relaxing, so it is good to know about saving for retirement.

 About half of Americans do not save enough or at all for retirement.
 That is a pretty high number.
 Many Americans are unfortunately living paycheck to paycheck.